-Stephen is principal of BG Economics.
-He holds degrees in economics (Macq.), social administration (UQ) and social science (UQ) and is a former academic at The University of Queensland where he tutored and lectured in social policy and social science from 2005 to 2010.
+He holds degrees in economics (Macq.), social administration (UQ) and social science (UQ) and tutored and lectured in public policy and social science at The University of Queensland.

 Over the past 21 years as a consultant, Paul has undertaken more than 400 projects of varying types and scale, including developing and implementing strategic work programmes and projects for central and local government agencies and community and voluntary organisations.